What is sustainability?

 Why companies should operate sustainably

 “Sustainability” has now become a buzzword.
 But it has now also become clear that we are overexploiting our nature, the health of our employees and managers as well as the earth’s natural resources and damaging our climate if we do not operate sustainably.

 Of course, everyone thinks first of themselves, of their profit, i.e. selfish and not altruistic.
 But Game Theory shows us that we are dealing with a commons problem.
 Natural resources that we consume will then no longer be available to us.
 Everything works in cycles.
 And this is how our actions affect us.
 If we do not operate sustainably, we will deprive ourselves of our livelihood.

-That is why sustainable management is important.
-The public’s openness to sustainable action is becoming more and more pronounced.
-This is why sustainable business practices are increasingly being rewarded by customers, suppliers, service partners, our own employees and financial investors.
-The products of companies that operate sustainably can increasingly be sold better than the products of companies that do not operate sustainably.
+That’s why sustainable business is important for everyone.
+The public’s openness to sustainable action is gradually becoming apparent.
+That is why sustainable business is increasingly being rewarded by customers, suppliers, service partners, our own employees and financial investors.
+The products of sustainable companies can already be sold better than the products of non-sustainable companies.

-Companies that operate sustainably are more valuable than those that do not, because company valuations are increasingly influenced by intangible factors such as know-how, brand strength and reputation.
-If institutional financial investors and customers recognize sustainable business practices, it may be partly due to the spirit of the age, but as long as it promotes a commitment to sustainability, it’s a good thing.
-Financial investors judge investments based on future performance.
-They trust companies that operate sustainably to have higher future earnings than those that do not; and that makes sustainably working companies valuable.
+Companies that operate sustainably are more valuable on the capital market than companies that do not because company valuation is increasingly influenced by intangible factors such as know-how, brand strength and reputation.
+If institutional financial investors and customers recognize sustainable business, this may partly be due to the spirit of the times, but as long as it promotes commitment to sustainability, it is a good thing.
+Financial investors evaluate investments based on future performance.
+They believe that companies that operate sustainably will have higher future earnings than those that do not operate sustainably; and that makes sustainably working companies valuable.